meta-pytorch/torchforge/docs/source/getting_started.md

 # Getting Started

 Welcome to TorchForge!
-This guide will walk you through installing TorchForge, verifying your setup, and running your first training job.
+This guide will walk you through installing TorchForge, understanding its dependencies, verifying your setup, and running your first training job.

 ##  Prerequisites

-Before installing TorchForge, ensure your system meets the following requirements:
+Before installing TorchForge, ensure your system meets the following requirements.

 ### System Requirements